raftastrock/configs/src/pages/docs/Liferay/front-end.md

 	* Built with SASS
 	* Consists of components like Cards and Dropdowns
 	* Has reusable patterns built in
-	* We start with Clay Base
+	* We start with Clay Base when we generate a theme

 #### Templates